nicfontaine/tycon/README.md

 - _Animal Farm_, George Orwell
 - _The Hitchhiker's Guide to the Galaxy_, Douglas Adams
 - _The Name of the Wind_, Patrick Rothfuss
+- _Romeo and Juliet_, William Shakespeare

+### Bugs
+- No option to retain "file" mode, from launch, after entering sub-settings menu

 ### Issues?
 1. **Tycon not recognized command** (Windows), when trying to launch